And Last but not Least -

 Write your answers on the back of the Driver and post to the North Pole. (along with his infernal machine.)

 A similar version of the Jayceebius is the French "Massif Fergasson".
 Generally lays dormant in neighbouring fields waiting patiently for suitable weather changes.
 Noticeably during a hot summer, just when the airconditioning in your vehicle has packed up and you have all the windows open, it will invariably appear through the hedge in front of you and proceed along ten miles of impassable bends to the next field engulfed in clouds of black diesel exhaust.(heading your way!)
 Conversely, during periods of wet weather, it may also slither on to the road with enough mud on the wheels to build an adobe hut!
 Whilst the driver is happily bumping up and down to the sounds of "Adge Cutler and the Worzels" through his headphones, the aforesaid mud is busily transferring to your windscreen.
-For the avid Tractor Spotter, the best time to view their antics is daily between the hours of 8.00am and 10.00am with a repeat performance between 3.30pm and 5.00pm -
+For the avid Tractor Spotter, the best time to view their antics is daily between the hours of 8.00am and 10.00am with a repeat performance between 3.30pm and 5.00pm - guaranteed to bring the place to a standstill!

 ,